-As of May 2020, the BLS states that the average salary of the railroad worker was $64,210 per year.
-The highest 10% earned upwards of $91,390 annually, with the Locomotive Engineer earning the most in this field.
+As of May 2021, the Bureau of Labor Statistics states that the average salary of the railroad worker was a median wage of $68,960 per year.
+The highest 10% earned upwards of $87,960 annually, with the Locomotive Engineer earning the most in this field.

 Is there a demand for Railroad Workers?

-According to the BLS, the employment of workers in the railroad industry is expected to grow by 5% between 2020 and 2030, which is slower than average for all occupations.
+According to the Bureau of Labor Statistics, the employment of workers in the railroad industry is expected to grow by only 1% between 2022 and 2032, which is much slower than average for all occupations.
 However, workers will be needed to replace retirees.

 As you can imagine, the state of the economy can affect the growth or decline of cargo transportation; therefore, the number of workers needed will vary.